 | "import" StringConst

-integer type, any floating point type, and string
+integer type, any floating point type, and string.

 Numbers can be written in binary, octal, decimal, or hexadecimal notation,

-prefixes respectively.
+indicated by the 0b, 0o, 0d, or 0x prefixes respectively.
 The 0d

 prefix is optional, as decimal numbers are the default.
-An optional +
+An optional + or -

 sign comes before the base prefix.
 Floating point numbers are written in the